-Conversion factor Default Remarks Kemarks tier uncertainty 1 - Default 2% to 60% (depending on type of fuel, feedstock, or conversion factor associated with a particular emission source/stream).
-Site-specific conversion factors are assumed to be a fraction of the uncertainty specified by the IPCC.
-Based on international, industry or third-party sources i.e. 2006 IPCC Guidelines and the Australian National Greenhouse and Energy Reporting (Measurement) Determination 2008.
-Refer to the Appendix for the full list of default uncertainty values and references.
-Many IPCC uncertainty values are high due to the variability of process characteristics across industry and countries.
+Site-specific conversion factors are assumed to be a fraction of the uncertainty specified by the IPCC. variability of process characteristics across industry and countries.
 A site-specific conversion factor is assumed to have lower uncertainty due to the site characteristics being known to the operator.
 The degree of reduction is dependent on the type of characteristics involved and capacity for the facility to control.
 The facility is allowed to overwrite this default uncertainty and propose a site-specific uncertainty value.
 2 - Analysis done less frequently than once a year х3 Based on industry expert's judgment and experience.
-For representative analysis, the sampling frequency is assumed to have negligible impact on the intrinsic 3 - Analysis done once every year or more frequent x 2 uncertainty of the measurement instrument or analysis, i.e. x 1.
-Any analysis conducted during the reporting period is 4 - Representative analysis x 1 assumed to have twice the intrinsic uncertainty of the measurement instrument or analysis.
-Any less frequent analysis is assumed to have three times the intrinsic uncertainty.
-Hence, for conversion factor Tier 2 and Tier 3, the intrinsic uncertainty would be multiplied by 3 or 2 times respectively.
+For representative analysis, the sampling frequency is assumed to have negligible impact on the intrinsic 3 - Analysis done once every year or more frequent x 2 analysis, i.e. x 1.
+Any analysis conducted during the reporting period is 4 - Representative analysis x 1 assumed to have twice the intrinsic uncertainty of t measurement instrument or analysis.
+Any less frequent analysis is assumed to have three times th intrinsic uncertainty.
+Hence, for conversion factor T 2 and Tier 3, the intrinsic uncertainty would be multiplied by 3 or 2 times respectively.